 Yes.
 The following to-do list can help save you a few headaches and keep the closing on track:

-Take your personal ID.
-A driver’s license or other personal identification will due.
+- Take your personal ID.
+A driver’s license or other personal identification will do.

 The general rule of thumb is that you can buy a home that costs about two-and-one-half times your annual salary.
 A good real estate agent or lender can determine how much you can afford and estimate the maximum monthly payment based on the loan amount, taxes, insurance and other expenses.
 To find out now how your income, debts, and expenses can affect what you can afford, use the Century 21 calculator to figure out how much you may be able to borrow to purchase a home.